Follow me

 Monthly Archives: August 2010

-Our Nutty Adventure: Part III – Going Solo in Montana
+Our Nutty Adventure – Part III: Going Solo in Montana

 Greetings from Banff National Park in Alberta Canada.
-The grand mountains in the near distance are shrouded in heavy mist and I am sitting next to the fireplace in the bistro lounge of our hotel with a glass of wine. … Continue reading
+The grand mountains in the near distance are shrouded in heavy mist and I am sitting next to the fireplace in the bistro lounge of our hotel with a glass of wine.
+My husband is tinkering with technical mumbo-jumbo to figure out how to move this blog to a more powerful platform.

 Breaking Up Is Hard To Do: Part I – The Allure of Partnership

 Greetings from Missoula, Montana.
 Since my husband left for New York last Sunday, I have been traveling around Montana by myself.
-Like what the lyrics say — “life is a highway and I want to ride it all night long” … Continue reading
+Like what the lyrics say — “life is a highway and I want to ride it all night long” — long-distance driving alone always puts me in a contemplative mood reflecting on where I have been and where I am heading.

 The Story So Far

 Thanks every one for reading my blog.
 When I first decided to start a blog, I didn’t think that many people would read and react to it.
-Now that I seem to have a more or less of a steady … Continue reading
+Now that I seem to have a more or less of a steady following, at least according to Google Analytics which I’m resisting to check as often as my stock prices, I am encouraged.

-Our Nutty Adventure: Part II
+Our Nutty Adventure – Part II

 I Had An Allergic Reaction to Eat, Pray, Love